-Post WWII from 1945 onwards includes several decades of change.
-From the greasers of the 1950s, the space race, the Cold War, the flower power of the 1960s, Vietnam War, to the world that becomes increasingly more modern thanks to increasing technology, there is a huge selection of period dramas to choose from.
-Think Call the Midwife, A Place To Call Home, and Down With Love.
+Post-WWII, from 1945 onwards, includes several decades of change.
+From the greasers of the 1950s, the space race, the Cold War, the flower power of the 1960s, Vietnam War to the world that has become increasingly more modern thanks to increasing technology, there is a vast selection of period dramas to choose from.
+Consider Call the Midwife, A Place To Call Home, and Down With Love.

-And while a good majority of these Post WWII dramas focus on the ’50s and ’60s, we decided to also include dramas set during the ’70s and ’80s (not films filmed in these decades) as they too have become period pieces.
-(As a new development, this part of the archives will develop over time.)
+And while most of these Post WWII dramas focus on the ’50s and ’60s, we also decided to include dramas set during the ’70s, ’80s, and early ’90s as they have become period pieces.

-Outside of the European and American world, our period drama reviews once again include historical dramas set in Asian countries.
+Outside of the European and American world, our period drama reviews again include historical dramas set in Asian countries.
 During this time in China, you will see a Civil War and the start of the People’s Republic of China.
-Meanwhile, in Korea, period dramas post WWII will feature The Korean War and so much more.
-This is, of course, barely scratching the surface.
+Meanwhile, period dramas post-WWII in Korea will feature The Korean War and so much more.
+This list is, of course, barely scratching the surface.
 Within these timelines, the Silver Petticoat Review Archives incorporates period dramas from all over the world.

-Be sure to check out the other historical eras from our main page of the Period Drama Review Archives.
-From Ancient, Baroque, Victorian, to Georgian, there are several period dramas just waiting for you to check out!
+Be sure to check out the other historical eras from our main Period Drama Review Archives page.
+From Ancient, Baroque, and Victorian to Georgian, several period dramas are just waiting for you to check out!

 PACHINKO, SEASON ONE REVIEW (Half of the show takes place in the 1980s)